comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ---

 ### Feb.
 3: Cleaning I
-**Exercise:** Post a cleaned, regularized set of tables derived from a transformation of your primary source.
+**Exercise 5:** Post a cleaned, regularized set of tables derived from a transformation of your primary source.

 **Reading:** Lemercier and Zalc, Ch.
 4.